Chinese government response to COVID-19: 2022 outbreaks and end of zero-COVID policy

 In April 2022, amidst the largest outbreak in China since early 2020 driven by the Omicron variant, China continued to uphold its zero-COVID policy, although a reduction was made to quarantine periods and self-testing kits were made more widely available.
 Notably, the city of Shanghai was placed in a strict city-wide lockdown.

 On 12 May 2022, the National Immigration Administration announced further rules to restrict overseas travel, putting a strict halt on "unnecessary" exits, over COVID concerns.
 The original verbal advice against traveling is to be upgraded to direct limitations on passport issue.
 Overseas study, work, and business trips are still allowed.

 In November 2022, despite the number of cases in China reaching the highest levels in months, the Chinese government decided to ease the COVID-19 restrictions.
 Under the new rules, the quarantine period for close contacts was reduce to five days in a state facility and three days at home.
 Besides, the policy which penalized airlines for bringing in too many cases was also scrapped.
 The decision was taken citing the economic situation, which faced a blow due to China's zero-COVID policy.
 The authorities, however, stated that their war against the pandemic remains "unchanged".
 On 15 November, the lockdown policies led to the breakout of nationwide protests.

-On December 7, 2022, in response to the protests, the Chinese government lifted some of the most stringent rules, reducing lockdowns and allowing people testing positive for COVID-19 to quarantine at home rather instead of being detained in a hospital or mass quarantine site.
+On 7 December 2022, after the protests, the Chinese government lifted many of the most stringent rules, reducing lockdowns and allowing people testing positive for COVID-19 to quarantine at home rather instead of being detained in a hospital or mass quarantine site; these changes effectively led to the end of the zero-COVID policy.
 By the end of December, Chinese authorities effectively ended mass testing and changed their reporting criteria in a way that excludes most deaths caused by COVID-19 from being reported.